Date of last revision: July 2021

 We hope that you will be satisfied with the way in which we approach and use your personal data.

 Should you find it necessary, you have the right to raise a concern with our supervisory authority, the Information Commissioner’s Office: https://ico.org.uk/.

-However, we very much hope that if you have a complaint about the way in which we handle your personal data, you will contact us in the first instance using the contact details in section 15 below, so that we have an opportunity to resolve it.
+However, we very much hope that if you have a complaint about the way in which we handle your personal data, you will contact us in the first instance using the contact details below, so that we have an opportunity to resolve it.

 Do you want to contact us?

 If you would like to contact us about this Notice or our use of personal data, including if you wish to receive further information, our details are as follows:

 London WC1A 2SL

 For the attention of: